Zhuo Zhang 张倬

 • Familiarity with Web3 infra (e.g., reth)

-📬 If you're interested in working with me, please drop me an email with (1) your CV and (2) a brief overview of your research interests and relevant background.
+📬 If you're a potential Ph.D. student interested in working with me, please drop me an email with (1) your CV and (2) a brief overview of your research interests and relevant background.

 040fc29c860b901336eae5caaf6942d79591253e75716770e794a31b0643382099ab594d5a4a106348b91f1ea98a4286b664f899a1ad632503253d4c3c87e89b315f8180fe00765afb5c0f286c573b6dc36d408f809cc9a368d20793a6c8a6f65541bc5a5b04eb4c1bbcd8742f94f9a7616ce1f347775badeaf5ac4b80be8e4a7979ac88f170ba7f86a7ad379e4381ead39a7bc33a05ebe9b492fabbeb12f318aa1aef96a518f59d16da6daafd9e1f5c930e241894a558b5609fcfb5b4094adf3344188d58f68a9c4b5266816f547313163b62cfb314811ad7a30bad24cfaafc62a31abfba4f45b28bf8c57585a8e8fa30acf74d87804afa3e213c4ad1925570ae221dc5f440a3aa96d48d02c743de13fc878836571bfcb57cbab43316995c248bb649e78561c149545ababf35b0082fff118fb4b9addd888bb27b201395ee6839dfafe9601d948bafdb669087f0ea3b9a071f22e50b76795741fb163f13e4ca4c465838a29deb24db89fdb56729987a98df495375d813e3901a6ee2d19dcd5d179d7fd184938b37e5963a1c1889da013a1af9c5f6df86dbea83ffb85b85b861